 Medicare Advantage Plans Favor The Poor, Chronically Ill, and Institutionalized

-For the 2021 plan year, Medicare Advantage Special Needs Plans (SNP) saw a huge increase in plan choice, carriers, and regional availability.
+This year, Medicare Advantage Special Needs Plans (SNP) saw a huge increase in plan choice, carriers, and regional availability.
 This is great news, particularly for those with a dual-eligible status.

 This is very good news because dual-eligibles typically cannot afford a Medigap policy for additional coverage, and they tend to have more chronic health issues.